-(g) In general, perform all duties incident to the office of Secretary and such other duties as may be required by law, by the Articles of Incorporation, or by these Bylaws, or which may be assigned to him or her from time to time by the Board of Directors.
+(l) In general, perform all duties incident to the office of Secretary/Treasurer and such other duties as may be required by law, by the Articles of Incorporation, or by these Bylaws, or which may be assigned to him or her from time to time by the Board of Directors.

 (a) Conference Chairperson - To coordinate and oversee the planning and implementation of the annual conference, including the management of the conference budget and site selection, selection of the conference program, and on-going operations of the conference, including a final report of these activities to the Board of Directors.

-(c) Association for Behavior Analysis Liaison - To serve as liaison to the Association for Behavior Analysis, and, to fulfill all requirements designated as appropriate by the Association for Behavior Analysis, including the filing of yearly reports and maintenance of this corporation's recognition as an Affiliated Chapter.
-In addition, the Association for Behavior Analysis liaison will serve as this corporation's liaison to the Association for Behavior Analysis Affiliated Chapters Board.
+(e) Professional Liaison - To serve as liaison to various professional associations, and, to fulfill all requirements designated as appropriate by the Association for Behavior Analysis, including the filing of yearly reports and maintenance of this corporation's recognition as an Affiliated Chapter.
+In addition, the Professional Liaison will serve as this corporation's liaison to the Association for Behavior Analysis Affiliated Chapters Board.
 To maintain relationships with key stakeholders outside of ABA and oversee stakeholder advisory committee.

-(f) Membership Chairperson - To maintain the list of current membership and to coordinate efforts to gain new members and retain current members as well as coordinate the production and distribution of the twice yearly newsletter which is to be sent to all members.
+(h) Membership Chairperson - To maintain the list of current membership and to coordinate efforts to gain new members and retain current members.

-(g) Public Relations/Marketing Chairperson - To increase CalABA’s visibility in the community and develop and execute strategies to enhance the image of CalABA through communications with the membership, general community and various media sources.
+(i) Public Relations/Marketing Chairperson - To increase CalABA’s visibility in the community and develop and execute strategies to enhance the image of CalABA through communications with the membership, general community and various media sources.
 To implement the corporation's advertising policy and to coordinate advertising with other relevant committees, contractors, and vendors of the corporation.
-The PR/Marketing Chairperson works alongside the Conference Committee, Membership Committee and Public Policy Committee to help promote the various events and activities supported by each committee. (h) Liaisons -Two (2) from the southern part of the state: to assist in providing information to members residing in southern California regarding the activities of this corporation and the Board of Directors, and to provide the Board of Directors information regarding the professional needs/interests of members in southern California.
-One liaison will serve on the Membership Committee and the other on the Public Relations/Marketing Committee.
+The PR/Marketing Chairperson works alongside the Conference Committee, Membership Committee and Public Policy Committee to help promote the various events and activities supported by each committee.

-The President, Past-President, President-Elect, Secretary, and Treasurer of the Board shall comprise the Executive Committee.
+The Executive Director, President, Past-President, President-Elect, Diversity Chair and Secretary/Treasurer of the Board shall comprise the Executive Committee.
 The Executive Director shall be an ex-officio non-voting member of the Executive Committee.
 At its discretion, the Executive Committee may invite other directors, contractors, or vendors to attend all or part of its meetings as non-voting attendees.

 The Executive Committee shall conduct operations of the corporation between meetings of the full Board of Directors, representing and acting for the Board of Directors.
-In this role, the Executive Committee shall have the full powers of the Board, with the restrictions described in these Bylaws or required by law.
+In this role, the Executive Committee shall have the full powers of the Board, except for the restrictions described in these Bylaws or required by law.
 Communication of Executive Committee actions will be disseminated by the Secretary/Treasurer to the rest of the Board of Directors within 24 hours of meeting and shall not be disseminated to the membership until at least 48 hours after the Executive Committee meeting.
 The Executive Committee shall facilitate decision making between Board meetings or in urgent and crisis circumstances.
 It shall also act as the communication link to the Executive Director between Board meetings.

 Advisory Councils may be formed by resolution of the Board to engage individuals, organizations and corporations who have an interest in CalABA.
 The charter(s) of such Councils will be determined by Board.
 The chair(s) and members of such Councils shall be appointed by the President, with the advice and counsel of the Board, Councils shall be chaired by a Director of the Board.